microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/09-api-documentation.md

 We will go with the second option because:
 - Gives a better developer experience to document, explore and test the application endpoints.
 - Will evolve and be updated automatically because it is part of the application.
-- leverage the built-in features for swagger-ui like authentication using JWT or mutual TLS Certs
+- Leverage the built-in features for swagger-ui like authentication using JWT or mTLS

 ## Consequences